InternetComputerOG/supersolid-eth-portal/README.md

 2. Assets received by a transaction get added to the meta-ledger as “virtual balance” owned by the sender.
 The transaction may also contain commands in the memo field if the user was intending to do something with this balance right away.
 3. An interpreter reads commands (if present) in the memo field of any transactions.
 4. Any commands which need to be relayed are queried by integrated dapps or sent out as transactions as needed to a destination chain.

+## Use cases
+Supersolid makes it trivial for devs on any chain to create fully decentralized & secure cross-chain dapps which are hard to build today:
+* Cross-chain pools for swaps & transfers.
+* Cross-chain aggregators.
+* Fractionalized ETH Mainnet transactions.
+* Such as fractionalizing ownership of an Ethereum Liquity Trove into tokens on Solana.
+* Crypto index funds (portfolio-backed tokens).
+* Automated flashloan bots.
+* Backed leverage tokens.
+* Gasless virtual balance transfers & non-native wallets for smart contracts.

 # What Supersolid makes possible
 * Any user or smart contract from any chain can use Supersolid to do a transaction with any user or smart contract on any other chain.
 For example, using a native BTC transaction to open a Liquity Trove on Ethereum mainnet.